tspraul/CS50x/README.md

 # CS50x
-This repository contains all my work from the CS50 online course through Harvard edX.
+This repository will eventually contain all my work from the CS50 online course through Harvard edX.

 CS50 (Computer Science 50) is an on-campus and online introductory course on computer science from Harvard.
 The course material is available for free on HarvadX with a range of certificates available for a fee.
 Other courses on HarvardX can be found here: https://www.edx.org/school/harvardx